beachu23/Pick-Ban-Analysis/README.md

 ></iframe>

 Barplot of the average pick order by position generated with some dataframe manipulation.
-We can see that adc and jg are typically picked the earliest, followed by support, mid, and top.
+It looks like Adc and Jg are typically picked the earliest, followed by Support, Mid, and Top.

 **Bivariate Analysis**